SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/FetchFeedItems.md

 The subscriber will not begin processing until its __start()__ method is called.
-Once this is done it is necessary to prevent the main thread from exiting (the thread pools used by the subscriber create __daemon__ threads and will not prevent the JVM from terminating.
+Once this is done it is necessary to prevent the main thread from exiting (the thread pools used by the subscriber create __daemon__ threads and will not prevent the JVM from terminating).

 For this example we simply wait for a newline to be typed on the standard input.
 When this happens we stop the subscriber gracefully.
 You may notice that this shutdown process takes up to 20 seconds, because it waits